homologus/ScaleViewer/README.md

 i) It is Javascript-based with draggable views and server-side database support.

-ii) It has zoom in and zoom out functions going aal the way from nucleotide level to chromosome level.
+ii) It has zoom in and zoom out functions going all the way from nucleotide level to chromosome level.

 iii) It allows synchronized viewing of multiple genomes.
 Synchronized drag refreshes all images.